pythonanywhere/help_pages/articles/CustomDomains.md

 or if they go to `http://yourdomain.com/foo` they are redirected to `http://www.yourdomain.com/foo`, and so on.
 Check out [this help page](/pages/NakedDomains) for details on how to do that.

+## Optional: Use custom PythonAnywhere subdomain

+Usually custom domain means a domain you own, but we made possible to create custom subdomains based on username.
+You could name your web *whatever-<your-username>*`.pythonanywhere.com` and it would work.
+It's still available to paid accounts only.

 ## Still having trouble?